Teach English in Korea – Get ready for the adventure of a life time!

 If we feel you would be a good fit for one of teaching jobs in Korea, we will contact you.

-Step 2 - Gather your E2 visa documents needed to teach in Korea
+Step 2 – Gather your E2 visa documents needed to teach English in Korea

 Once we have contacted you, you can start preparing your E2 visa documents needed to teach English in Korea.

-All Americans who want to teach English in Korea need to get the following E2 visa documents ready to teach in Korea:
+All Americans who want to teach English in Korea need to get the following E2 visa documents ready:

-The E2 visa process takes 3 weeks after you have gathered the following E2 visa documents needed to teach in Korea.
+The E2 visa process takes 3 weeks after you have gathered the following E2 visa documents.

 1. Photocopy of your Bachelor degree with apostille stamp (Do not send a photocopy of either documents.
 Send the originals).